-Once registered, a Filing User or E-mail Filer -may withdraw from participation in the Electronic Filing_System or E-mail Filing process only by permission of a judge the Chief Judge of the District for good cause shown.
-The Filing User or E-mail Filer seeking to withdraw must submit a written request to the court Chief Judge explaining the reason(s) or justification(s) for withdrawal.
-Upon the Chief Jjudge's approval of the request, the Clerk of Court will will deactivate the Filing User's access to, and electronic notices from the system delete the Filing User's username and password from the system, and notify the Filing User of same.
+Once registered, a Filing User or E-mail Filer may withdraw from participation in the Electronic Filing System or E-mail Filing process only by permission of a judge for good cause shown.
+The Filing User or E-mail Filer seeking to withdraw must submit a written request to the Court explaining the reason(s) or justification(s) for withdrawal.
+Upon the judge's approval of the request, the clerk will deactivate the Filing User's access to, and electronic notices from the system, and notify the Filing User of same.
 It is the Filing User's or E-mail Filer's responsibility to notify opposing counsel in all pending cases that the Filing User has been granted permission to withdraw from the Electronic Filing System and that all future service must therefore be made by conventional means.